-These requirements are subject to periodic revision by the academic department, and the College reserves the right to make exceptions and substitutions as judged necessary in individual cases.
-Therefore, the College strongly urges students to consult regularly with their faculty advisor to confirm the best plans of study before finalizing them.
+These program requirements are subject to periodic revision by the academic department, and the College of Liberal Arts and Sciences reserves the right to make exceptions and substitutions as judged necessary in individual cases.
+Therefore, the College strongly urges students to consult regularly with their Public, Non-Profit and Community Leadership Graduate Certificate advisor to confirm the best plans of study before finalizing them.

 Admissions and Declaring This Certificate

-- Students must complete a minimum of 12 PSCI credit hours.
+- Students must complete a minimum of 15 credit hours from approved courses.

-- Students must earn a minimum grade of B- (2.7) in all program courses taken at CU Denver and must achieve a minimum cumulative major GPA of 3.0.
+- Students must earn a minimum grade of B- (2.7) in all program courses that apply to the certificate and must achieve a minimum cumulative certificate GPA of 3.0.
 All graded attempts in required and elective courses are calculated in the program GPA.
-Students cannot complete program or ancillary course requirements as pass/fail.
+Courses taken using P+/P/F or S/U grading cannot apply to certificate requirements.

 - Students must complete all coursework with CU Denver faculty.